-- Current contact information, including email. - At least two emergency contacts.
+• Current contact information, including email.

+- At least two emergency contacts. - Any current IEPs or Section 504 Plans for a student.

-Expulsions: La Paloma Academy honors all other schools' disciplinary procedures as well as the Arizona Revised Statutes option of not enrolling a student who was expelled or who was in the process of being expelled.
-(ARS 15-841) Students who transfer in during the school year will have all prior behavioral records requested to ensure that we honor both the other schools and the current statute.
+Expulsions and Discipline: La Paloma Academy does not enroll students who have been expelled or are in the process of being expelled by another school.
+The school also honors all other schools' disciplinary outcomes.
+Students who transfer to the school during the school year will have all prior behavioral records requested to ensure that we honor both the other school's disciplinary consequences and to confirm that the student has not been expelled or is subject to a pending expulsion.

 Behavioral and/or Academic Contracts: La Paloma Academy strives to help every student be successful.
-A behavioral and/or academic contract between the school and the student may be required at any time for any student to ensure that the student is on the track towards academic success.
-These contracts are created at the discretion of the administration and are not optional.
+A behavioral and/or academic contract between the school and the student may be required at any time for any student to ensure that the student is on track towards academic success.
+These contracts are created at the discretion of school's administration and are not optional.